routine needed to run the notebook on Google Colab

 plot_solution(solver=pinn, time=1)

-We can see now that the results are way better!
-This is due to the fact that previously the network was not learning correctly the initial conditon, leading to a poor solution when time evolved.
-By imposing the initial condition the network is able to correctly solve the problem.
+We can now see that the results are much better!
+This improvement is due to the fact that, previously, the network was not correctly learning the initial condition, which led to a poor solution as time evolved.
+By imposing the initial condition as a hard constraint, the network is now able to correctly solve the problem.

-Congratulations on completing the two dimensional Wave tutorial of PINA!
-There are multiple directions you can go now:
+Congratulations on completing the two-dimensional Wave tutorial of PINA!
+Now that you’ve got the basics down, there are several directions you can explore: